 The first document contained in the Abstract is called the Root of Title.
 Thereafter, in order for good title to be constituted, there must be, in chronological order, a chain of title that continues from the root to the Vendor, free from all encumbrances and without any breaks in the chain of title.

 Title to property may be either freehold or leasehold.
-If the property is leasehold, the term of years can vary from 25years and up to 999 years.
-In either case, the Purchaser’s Attorney will confirm what documents may be required inorder to effectively vest the title to the property in the Purchaser.
+If the property is leasehold, the long term leases may contain a term of years can varying from 25 years and up to 999 years.
+In either case, the Purchaser’s Attorney will confirm what documents may be required in order to effectively vest the title to the property in the Purchaser.

 The R.P.A. system is based on the Torrens System (after Sir Robert Torrens who invented it) and is used in Australia, New Zealand and several other countries.
 In Trinidad & Tobago, the R.P.A. system exists alongside the old law system and it is not uncommon to find one property consisting of lands held under both systems.